 The Company reviews the estimated lives of its plant and equipment at the end of each reporting period.
-There were no material changes in the lives of plant and equipment for the year ended 31 December 2013 and 2012.
+There were no material changes in the lives of plant and equipment for the period ended 30 September 2015 and the year ended 31 December 2014.